omniedgeio/app-release/macos/README.md

 ## Installing on MacOS

-OmniEdge MacOS Cli is compatible with intel Macbook, macOS 10 or later Last update: Version 0.2.0, January 15, 2022.
+OmniEdge MacOS Cli is compatible with intel Macbook, macOS 10 or later Last update: Version 0.2.2, February, 27,2022

 *To use OmniEdge on MacOS, please instal Tun/Tap Driver first*